-Big rig collisions and injuries caused by a distracted driver require an experienced truck accident lawyer who knows the law.
+Big rig collisions and injuries caused by a distracted driver require an experienced truck accident attorney who knows the law.
 We win or settle 99% of cases and have won over $1 billion for our clients in Kentucky, Indiana, and Ohio.
 Contact us now and let’s begin your claim.

 Cognitive Distraction and Trucking Accidents